-Despite common misconceptions, there are many things you can DIY and you should, as outside of a learning curve, it will be much more cost-effective than hiring a professional.
-These include installing your sink, bathtub, any accents and your flooring.
-Others, such as installing a custom shower, removing and re-inserting walls and installing your toilet should be left to a professional as there are certain guidelines you must follow when it comes to safety and health standards.
+Despite common misconceptions, there are many things you can DIY, and you should, as outside of a learning curve, it will be much more cost-effective than hiring a professional.
+These include installing your sink, bathtub, any accents, and your flooring.
+Others, such as installing a custom shower, removing and re-inserting walls and installing your toilet should be left to a professional as there are specific guidelines you must follow when it comes to safety and health standards.

 Eric is the founder and president of Badeloft USA.
 He has been the president of Badeloft’s US division for over ten years and oversees all marketing and branding aspects of Badeloftusa.com.